ebebbington/chatsterisk/README.md

 1. Docker environment is started

-2. `server` starts, handling any web requests
+2. `server` bundles client ts, and starts, handling any web requests

 3. Asterisk starts, listening for any call requests